6.8 magnitude earthquake shakes Mexico, 1 dead

-MEXICO CITY (AP) — A powerful earthquake with a preliminary magnitude of 6.8 struck Mexico early Friday, causing buildings to sway and leaving at least one person dead in the nation's capital.
+MEXICO CITY (AP) — A powerful magnitude 6.8 earthquake struck Mexico early Thursday, causing at least two deaths, damaging buildings and setting off landslides.

-The earthquake struck early Thursday shortly after 1 a.m., just three days after a 7.6-magnitude earthquake shook western and central Mexico, killing two.
+The earthquake struck at 1:19 a.m. near the epicenter of a magnitude 7.6 quake that hit three days earlier in the western state of Michoacan.
+It was also blamed for two deaths.

 Michoacan’s state government said the quake was felt throughout the state.
-It reported damage to a building in the city of Uruapan and some landslides on the highway that connects Michoacan and Guerrero with the coast.
+It reported damage to a building in the city of Uruapan and some landslides on highways.

 President Andrés Manuel López Obrador said via Twitter that it was an aftershock from Monday’s quake and was also felt in the states of Colima, Jalisco and Guerrero.

-Mexico City Mayor Claudia Sheinbaum said via Twitter that one woman died in a central neighborhood when she fell down the stairs of her home.
-Residents were huddled in streets as seismic alarms blared.
+Mexico City Mayor Claudia Sheinbaum said via Twitter that two people died — a woman who fell down the stairs of her home and a man who had a heart attack.
+Residents huddled in streets as seismic alarms blared.

 The earthquake rattled an already jittery country.
 Monday's more powerful quake was the third major earthquake to strike on Sept.
 19 — in 1985, 2017 and now 2022.
 The 2017 and 2022 Sept.
 19 quakes came very shortly after the annual earthquake drill conducted every Sept.
 19 to commemorate the devastating 1985 temblor that killed some 9,500 people.